flrs/havnc/README.md

 ## Home Assistant Dashboard through VNC

+**Security**: This is will expose a unauthenticated VNC view on your network.
+Anyone on the network can access it without authentication and interact with your home assistant.
+Use this only on trusted networks.

-_Warning_: This is a pre-release, it mostly works on my iPad2, most of the time, but unless you want to fiddle I'd wait a bit.
+_Note_: This is a pre-release, it mostly works on my iPad2, most of the time, but unless you want to fiddle I'd wait a bit.

 Simple add-on which allows you to view and interact with a dashboard (or any other webpage) through a modern chromium instance inside a noVNC webpage.